ebullient/obsidian-journal-reflect/README.md

 ## Privacy & Security

 This plugin only communicates with your local Ollama instance.
 No data is sent to external services.

+## Acknowledgements

+This is based on [Build an LLM Journaling Reflection Plugin for Obsidian](https://thomaschang.me/blog/obsidian-reflect) by Thomas Chang.